-In 2017 the Authority continues with its significant steps for improving RU's and IM's safety management system and its new safety strategy based on the P-D-C-A principles and the methodology of ISO 9001 and risk management based on principles in the standard ISO 31000.
+In 2018 the Authority continues with its significant steps for improving RU's and IM's safety management system and its new safety strategy based on the P-D-C-A principles and the methodology of ISO 9001 and risk management based on principles in the standard ISO 31000 and as an assessment body (AsBo) takes significant steps to carry out an independent assessment of the suitability of both the application of the risk management process as set out in Annex I of the Regulation (EU) No 402/2013 and of its results.
 The Authority continues comprehensive, systematic and process-based audits in the Sector (IMs/RUs/ECMs) and key member staff and all inspectors are involved.
 In the same period last year NSA's staff won certificates for the risk management in accordance with ISO 31000 after they had passed comprehensive international training.

-Alongside many organisational improvements in the last year Authority prepared and issued programme/plan document in relation to the 4th Railway Package - "Programme Plan and preparation and implementation of 4th Railway Package of Croatian Railway Safety Agency".
+Alongside many organisational improvements in the last year Authority continues to prepare its organisation and procedures to the programme/plan document in relation to the 4th Railway Package - "Programme Plan and preparation and implementation of 4th Railway Package of Croatian Railway Safety Agency".
 The task of the Programme/Plan and its Task force is to identify objectives, to monitor, to secure and to ensure the coherence between all projects/tasks in The NSA's Programme/Plan which are necessary to be completed in order to perform new tasks related to vehicle authorisation, single safety certification and ERTMS procedures.